Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Instant

 </div>

 Flames fall from the sky ominously.
-Make an Agility attack against all creatures in a 5 foot radius.
+Make a special attack against Agility against all creatures in a 5 foot radius.
 Deal 1d4 + Presence fire damage to all that you hit.

 ### Wrath of the Inferno - Miracle